 - Encourage the use of mass transit and sustainable modes of transportation; and

-It should be noted that certain properties within the jurisdiction of the New York City Department of Transportation (NYCDOT) are managed by the New York City Department of Parks and Recreation (NYCDPR) with permission from NYCDOT.
-Management of these properties by NYCDPR is temporary and is expressly not intended to create public parks or parkland.
+It should be noted that certain properties within the jurisdiction of NYC DOT are managed by the New York City Department of Parks and Recreation (NYC Parks) with permission from NYC DOT.
+Management of these properties by NYC Parks is temporary and is expressly not intended to create public parks or parkland.

 |Sidewalks and Inspection Management